Healthy Homes Assessment Kelson

 Home Assessments Kelson for Rental Properties

-• Is the space under the floor protected and does it have a moisture barrier in place?
+• Is the space under the floor protected and does it have a water barrier in place?

-• Does the home has enough ventilation, including extractor fans?
+• Does the home have enough air circulation, including extractor fans?

 home assessments for rental properties